brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 space and read directly via the RP2040 XIP mechanism, *but this doesn't work for writes.* Instead, writes are achieved using a serial protocol that looks more like SPI.

-So don't be confused.
-When we talk about writing to memory locations in this section, we are not talking about writing to flash memory locations (unfortunately).
+So don't be confused: when we talk about writing to memory locations in this section, we are not talking about writing to flash memory locations (unfortunately).
 That said, you still need to be able to read/write the processor's address space in order to carry out the flashing process that is outlined later.